hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_cluster_extension.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name which should be used for this Arc Kubernetes Cluster Extension.
-It must be between 1 and 253 characters in length and may contain only letters, numbers, periods (.), hyphens (-), and must begin with a letter or number.
 Changing this forces a new Arc Kubernetes Cluster Extension to be created.

-* `resource_group_name` - (Required) Specifies the name of the Resource Group where the Arc Kubernetes Cluster Extension should exist.
+* `cluster_id` - (Required) Specifies the Cluster ID.
 Changing this forces a new Arc Kubernetes Cluster Extension to be created.

-* `cluster_name` - (Required) Specifies the Cluster Name.
-Changing this forces a new Arc Kubernetes Cluster Extension to be created.

-* `extension_type` - (Required) Type of the Extension, of which this resource is an instance of.
-It must be one of the Extension Types registered with Microsoft.KubernetesConfiguration by the Extension publisher.
+* `extension_type` - (Required) Specifies the type of extension.
+It must be one of the extension types registered with Microsoft.KubernetesConfiguration by the Extension publisher.
 For more information, please refer to [Available Extensions for Arc-enabled Kubernetes clusters](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/extensions-release).
 Changing this forces a new Arc Kubernetes Cluster Extension to be created.

 * `configuration_protected_settings` - (Optional) Configuration settings that are sensitive, as name-value pairs for configuring this extension.